Table of Contents

 Gross income received as a statutory employee.

 Each approved form exempts certain income from social security taxes.
-Each form is discussed here in terms of what is or is not earned income for the EIC.
+Each form is discussed here in terms of what is or isn't earned income for the EIC.

 If you retired on disability, taxable benefits you receive under your employer's disability retirement plan are considered earned income until you reach minimum retirement age.
 Minimum retirement age generally is the earliest age at which you could have received a pension or annuity if you were not disabled.
 You must report your taxable disability payments on line 7 of either Form 1040 or Form 1040A until you reach minimum retirement age.

-Beginning on the day after you reach minimum retirement age, payments you receive are taxable as a pension and are not considered earned income.
+Beginning on the day after you reach minimum retirement age, payments you receive are taxable as a pension and aren't considered earned income.
 Report taxable pension payments on Form 1040, lines 16a and 16b, or Form 1040A, lines 12a and 12b.

 |More Online Publications|